Indonesian railway signalling: Permanent sign (semboyan)

 A permanent signal is a train signal in the form of a display that is installed in a fixed place and is located on the edge of the rail track.
 This signal consists of signals, signs, and markings.

 Signal

-The railway signaling in Indonesia is divided into two, namely mechanical signaling and electrical signaling.
-Mechanical signaling is the oldest railway signaling in Indonesia in the form of arm signals (semaphores) and tebeng signals.
-However, because train traffic on tracks with mechanical signals is getting denser, one by one the Indonesian railway signaling system is changed to electrical signals.
+The railway signalling in Indonesia is divided into two, namely mechanical signalling and electrical signalling.
+Mechanical signalling is the oldest railway signalling in Indonesia in the form of arm signals (semaphores) and tebeng signals.
+However, because train traffic on tracks with mechanical signals is getting denser, one by one the Indonesian railway signalling system is changed to electrical signals.